 - 6.4.1 Policy WLP11 of the WLPB confirms the allocation of the application site as a "preferred area" for waste management development.
 This policy has been saved and is thus relevant to this application.
 Policy WLP11 of the WLPB sets out a presumption that applications for waste management development on preferred areas will normally be permitted, provided that other policies in the WLPB are satisfied. - 6.4.2 In addition to being within a 'preferred area' for waste management under WLP11, the permanent, existing Household Waste Recycling Centre (HWRC) forms part of the wider permanent Integrated Waste Management Facility (IWMF).
-In essence waste would continue to be brought to the facility by the public and the facility would be open on weekday mornings rather than just in the afternoon on weekdays.
-For this reason the principle of the development is already established and is therefore considered acceptable. - 6.4.3 Clearly when assessing development proposals, depending on the type of development, certain parts of the development plan will be more relevant than others.
-As this is a waste proposal on a permanent waste facility, WLP11 is guite rightly given a substantial amount of weight in the policy assessment.
+In essence waste would continue to be brought to the facility by the public, however the waste would be non-recyclable as well as recyclable.
+In principle terms this is not considered to be substantially different from the activities which are currently undertaken there.
+It is true that the original application was considered on the basis that the facility would only accept recyclable material, and that is the reason that a change of use application has been submitted.
+However, the principle of the development is considered acceptable. - 6.4.3 Clearly when assessing development proposals, depending on the type of development, certain parts of the development plan will be more relevant than others.
+As this is a waste proposal on a permanent waste facility, WLP11 is quite rightly given a substantial amount of weight in the policy assessment.
 Reference has been made to the site not being within the settlement boundary or a Protected Employment Area, and that the development would not be compliant with ADPP1 and CS9.
 ADPP1 states inter alia, that most development will be within or adjacent to the settlements included in the settlement hierarchy, and that the majority of development will take place on previously developed land.
 ADPP6 generally directs economic development to Protected Employment Areas, however also broadly indicates that any development should respond positively to the local context.
 The fact that ADPP1 refers to 'most' development implies that this is not a hard and fast rule in all situations.
 CS9 stipulates that proposals for industry, distribution and storage uses will be directed to the District's defined Protected Employment Areas, and existing suitably located employment sites and premises.
 CS9 further states that proposals for business development should be in keeping with the surrounding environment, and not conflict with existing uses.
 As previously stated, the site is an existing, permanent waste management facility and the proposal is for a waste development, therefore in principle the development is considered to be acceptable.